sysadmin-info/sysadmin.info.pl/content/en/blog/singularity.md

 ---
-title: "Why AGI will not be realized?
+title: Why AGI will not be realized?
 The Singularity isn’t near.
-Does our brain use quantum computation?"
+Does our brain use quantum computation?
 date: 2023-06-14T22:00:00+00:00
-description: "Why AGI will not be realized?
+description: Why AGI will not be realized?
 The Singularity isn’t near.
-Does our brain use quantum computation?"
+Does our brain use quantum computation?
 draft: false
 hideToc: false
 enableToc: true